ibm-cloud-docs/whcs-cli-plugin/annotator-for-clinical-data-acd-v1-cli.md

 # WHCS Annotator for Clinical Data CLI (ibmcloud whcs acd)
 {: #whcs-annotator-for-clinical-data-cli}

-The IBM Watson Health Cognitive Services (WHCS) Annotator for Clinical Data (ACD) service is designed to find medical concepts, medical codes, and contextual information in unstructured text.
-It provides turnkey annotators as well as highly customizable annotators that you can tune specifically for your application needs.
+The WHCS Annotator for Clinical Data (ACD) CLI provides methods your application can use to customize the ACD annotators.
+These annotators can then be leveraged to analyze your unstructured text for the presence of medical codes, medical concepts, and contextual information.
 {:shortdesc}

-The WHCS Annotator for Clinical Data CLI provides methods your application can use to customize the ACD annotators for your use-case for the purpose of analyzing your unstructured text.

 ## Prerequisites
 {: #whcs-annotator-for-clinical-data-cli-prereq}